auliaramdan/Discovery/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=MirrorNG_Discovery&metric=code_smells)](https://sonarcloud.io/dashboard?id=MirrorNG_Discovery)

-MirrorNG Discovery is a plugin for MirrorNG to for games to automatically find each other within the same network
+Mirage Discovery is a plugin for Mirage to for games to automatically find each other within the same network

 ## Installation
 The preferred installation method is Unity Package manager.